makis-san/makis-san/README.md

 # Hi!
 Nice to meet you 😄

-My name is Santiago Souza, actually living in Brazil and working for Eduplaytion as Front-end Developer
+My name is Santiago Souza, currently living in Brazil and working for Eduplaytion as Front-end Developer

 On my free time I produce some content for youtube about tech and coding stuff work.